MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/PowerShell-Support-Lifecycle.md

 # PowerShell Support Lifecycle

 PowerShell is a distinct set of tools and components that is shipped, installed, and configured separately from Windows PowerShell.
-So, PowerShell isn't included in the Windows 7/8.1/10 or Windows Server licensing agreements.
+PowerShell isn't included in the Windows Windows Server licensing agreements.

 However, PowerShell is supported under traditional Microsoft support agreements, including [Premier][],